-Category Archives: Divorce and Finances
+Category Archives: Divorce and Finances | Eileen Coen, JD Mediation

 People typically know that the cash value of a Whole Life insurance policy can be a marital asset and subject to division on divorce.
 But term life insurance and disability insurance are often overlooked in divorce negotiations since they accrue no cash value.
 That’s a big mistake, especially when there is child support or… Read More »

-When the increased costs of maintaining two households strains the family’s budget, parents face the arduous task of making unwelcomed economic decisions.
+When the increased costs of maintaining two households strain the family’s budget, parents face the arduous task of making unwelcomed economic decisions.
 For divorcing parents whose children have been attending private school, one of the trickiest is whether or not to continue paying tuition.
 On the one hand, parents want to minimize the impact… Read More »

 The house is the biggest marital asset for most people.
 That’s why when you are going through a divorce, it’s worthwhile to take some time to figure out how to use or divide this asset wisely.
-In this post I examine four myths surrounding the family home and the role it plays in divorce.
+In this post, I examine four myths surrounding the family home and the role it plays in divorce.

 When you’re going through a divorce, it’s understandable to be concerned, even afraid, about the many unknowns on the road ahead . . .
-But should you rely on a lawyer, judge or other “expert” to make decisions about your divorce?
+But should you rely on a lawyer, judge, or other “expert” to make decisions about your divorce?
 What does the law say about divorce? – Well, that depends on the… Read More »